kevlar-dev/kevlar/docs/install.rst

 - the `scipy library <https://www.scipy.org/>`_
 - the `khmer package <http://khmer.readthedocs.io/>`_

+Also, kevlar requires the `bwa <https://github.com/lh3/bwa>`_ and `samtools <https://github.com/samtools/samtools>`_ commands to be callable from your ``$PATH`` environmental variable.

-When kevlar is installed from PyPI most dependencies *should* handled automatically, but since kevlar relies on an unreleased version of **khmer** this last dependency must be installed manually.
+When kevlar is installed from PyPI, most Python dependencies *should* handled automatically.
+But since kevlar currently relies on an unreleased version of khmer this last dependency must be installed manually.

 .. code::

     pip3 install git+https://github.com/dib-lab/khmer.git

-The `bwa <https://github.com/lh3/bwa>`_ and `samtools <https://github.com/samtools/samtools>`_ commands must also be in your ``$PATH`` environmental variable.

 .. note::